Home Page of Travelogues

 But I am getting ahead of myself, because before they didn't give us breakfast, they gave us seats 20 rows apart when we checked in.
 She said we might be able to get someone to switch seats and we thought we would get to the gate early to start working on this, but instead, after a very nice couple of brandies at the bar with a couple of Irish pub owners from Wrentham we got there late after everyone had boarded.
 The woman at the gate, Lena, was able to switch us close to each other and the stewardess inside did the rest, so we sat together in row 12 and were able to hold hands on take off and landing.

-Then a SIM card for our phone and some Euros for Liadiane and we were off to Kinvara, driving on the right side of the road in the garage and on the left in the rest of the country.
-Everyone that we had met so far had been super nice and we were relay to be in our renovated stable where we we be for a week.
+Then we got a SIM card for our phone and some Euros for Liadiane and we were off to Kinvara, driving on the right side of the road in the garage and on the left in the rest of the country.
+Everyone that we had met so far had been super nice and we were ready to be in our renovated stable where we would be for a week.
 (Well, maybe the hostess at the bar at Logan had been a little surly, but you never know what her life is like before she gets to work).

 The Burren